 The most delicious, soft & chewy, gluten-free oatmeal cookie!
 The cookie itself is not too sweet but has the most amazing flavor with a hint of cinnamon.
-The sweetest comes from the dried cranberries (sub raisins or dried cherries) and the white chocolate chips (sub semi-sweet or dark chips) and is so perfectly balanced!
+The sweetness comes from the dried cranberries (sub raisins or dried cherries) and the white chocolate chips (sub semi-sweet or dark chips) and is so perfectly balanced!

 Oatmeal Cranberry Chocolate Chip Cookies

 Soft & chewy, not to sweet, hint of cinnamon and beyond YUMMY!